 Objectives and learning outcomes of the module

-At the end of the course students should have an understanding of and be equipped to analyse and research in:
+At the end of the module students should have an understanding of and be equipped to analyse and research in:

 - General patterns in law and legal systems in countries of the MENA region, including the impact of influences from the colonial period and the Ottoman Empire, as well as the effect of ‘Islamisation’ policies on law, the impact of customary law, and other issues of particular comparative significance in the legal history of the area;

 - Understanding of the comparative bases of family law, civil law, and criminal law in the region;

 - Issues of law and gender in legislative and social policy and public debate in the region;